-Trump’s exit: President leaves office with legacy of chaos
+Trump leaves White House, says ‘It’s been a great honor’

 Still, Trump has refused to participate in any of the symbolic passing-of-the-torch traditions surrounding the peaceful transition of power, including inviting the Bidens over for a get-to-know-you visit.

-By the time Biden is sworn in, Trump will already have landed at his private Mar-a-Lago club in West Palm Beach, Florida, to face an uncertain future — but not before giving himself a grand military sendoff, complete with a red carpet, military band and 21-gun salute.
+Marine One was headed to Joint Base Andrews where Air Force One was parked, a dramatic backdrop against the rising sun.
+A red carpet has been placed on the tarmac for Trump to walk as he boards the plane.
+Four U.S. Army cannons were waiting to fire a 21-gun salute to the president.

-Guests have been invited, but it is unclear how many will attend.
-Even Vice President Mike Pence plans to skip the event, citing the logistical challenges of getting from the air base to the inauguration ceremonies.
-Washington has been transformed into a security fortress, with thousands of National Guard troops, fencing and checkpoints to try to stave off further violence.
+Hundreds of supporters greeted Trump at Andrews.
+By the time Biden is sworn in, Trump will already have landed at his private Mar-a-Lago club in Palm Beach, Florida, to face an uncertain future.

 Aides had urged Trump to spend his final days in office trying to salvage his legacy by highlighting his administration’s achievements — passing tax cuts, scaling back federal regulations, normalizing relations in the Middle East.
 But Trump largely refused, taking a single trip to the Texas border and releasing a video in which he pledged to his supporters that “the movement we started is only just beginning.”
+In his final hours, Trump issued pardons for more than 140 people, including his former strategist, rap performers, ex-members of Congress and other allies of him and his family.

 Trump will retire to Florida with a small group of former White House aides as he charts a political future that looks very different now than just two weeks ago.